jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 };
 ```

 The useEffect hook loads data using our `RepoData.fetchRepos()` function, piping this into `Js.Promise.then_` and calling the `setRepoData(_prev => Some(repoData))` to update the component state with the loaded data once it has been received.
+Note that we're using the `React.useEffect0` version of the function because we are passing `None` instead of a depency array as the second argument.
+There are additional versions which take dependency arrays as the second argument for different numbers of dependencies (`useEffect1`, `useEffect2`, etc.) which you can use as needed, but `useEffect0` just takes `None` instead of an array.

-Note - we have removed the `loadReposButton` and reverted to the simple "Loading..." placeholder while data is fetching.
+Additionally, now that the data is loaded automatically, we've removed the `loadReposButton` and reverted back to the simple "Loading..." placeholder while data is fetching.

 We end the promise chain by returning `Js.Promise.resolve()`.
 We then implement a `catch` block for any errors, which logs the error as string using `Js.log()`.
 The whole expression defining the promise chain is then `|>` piped to a special function called `ignore`, which just tells Reason that we don't intend to do anything further with the value that the promise chain expression evaluates to (we only care about the side effect it has of calling the `setRepoData` function).
 Without this, you would get an error message like this: